webtui/webtui/apps/docs/src/pages/start/installation.md

 - `utils` consists of utility style rules
 - `components` contains styles for all components

-After importing the base styles, you can import specific stylesheets for themes, utils, and components
+After importing the base styles, you can import color themes, utilities, and components

 ```diff
 @layer base, utils, components;